Berke rejoins Institute to lead Center for Resilient Communities and EnvironmentApril 30, 2020

 “At UNC, I wound up at one of the best city and regional planning departments in the country,” he says.
 “It was amazing.
 I worked with iconic figures in the department and learned a ton in the nearly 20 years I was there.”

 Berke began his career at Texas A&M as a research scientist.
-Within a few years, he became assistant and then associate professor in the Department of Landscape Architecture and Urban Planning.
-He was recruited to Carolina in the mid 90s by the Department of City and Regional Planning.
+Within a few years, he became an assistant and then associate professor in the Department of Landscape Architecture and Urban Planning.
+He was recruited to Carolina in the mid-90s by the Department of City and Regional Planning.
 By 2014, he was being recruited back to Texas A&M to launch an Institute for Sustainable Communities—which he did.

 “But all great things come to an end,” he says.
 “And, I just missed Carolina.
 That’s home.”

 “Phil is an internationally renowned resilience researcher and problem-solver,” Piehler adds.
 “He is an effective team builder and a fantastic colleague who makes everyone around him better.
 I am thrilled to have him leading this new center.”